 • Number (i.e. 60 or 100) – battery size in kilowatt-hours

 • D – dual-motor all wheel drive

 Though Tesla didn’t include it in the badging, all Standard Range, Long Range, and Performance trimmed cars are all-wheel drive.

-Early Model S was impressive for the same reasons new Model S is impressive.
+The early Model S was impressive for the same reasons the new Model S is impressive.
 It’s stylish, with a beautiful exterior and strikingly minimal interior.
-It goes like hell – and the eye-watering nature of electric acceleration was more surprising to drivers back in 2012 than it is today because it was still so new.
+It goes like hell—and the eye-watering nature of electric acceleration was more surprising to drivers back in 2012 than it is today because it was still so new.

 That said, the first version of the Model S will be missing a few things fans of modern Teslas may crave.
-The 17” center touchscreen uses the Media Control Unit V1, resulting in a slower experience with less features.
+The 17-inch center touchscreen uses the Media Control Unit V1, resulting in a slower experience with fewer features.
 There’s no center console.
 It has the faux-grille look thanks to the classic front fascia, and these cars came in the time before Autopilot.
-Drivers will have to make do with normal cruise control.
+Drivers will have to make do with traditional cruise control.